Death of Thomas Kelly

 Thomas Kelly (6 January 1994 - 9 July 2012) was an eighteen-year-old male from Sydney, Australia, who was the victim of a random one-punch assault as he walked down Victoria Street in Kings Cross, New South Wales, on 7 July 2012.
 Kelly was taken to St. Vincent's Hospital with serious head injuries and remained in intensive care for two days.
 He never regained consciousness and died at 7:59 pm on 9 July 2012.
-His attacker, 19-year-old Kieran Loveridge, was charged and convicted of manslaughter in 2014.
+His attacker, inebriated 19-year-old Kieran Loveridge, was charged and convicted of manslaughter in 2014.

 Kelly's death caused public outrage and received widespread media coverage.
 The case helped initiate legal reforms to New South Wales drinking laws, which saw the introduction of mandatory sentencing and lockout laws in 2014.
 These changes have been criticised by legal experts and members of the public, who believe they will not be effective deterrents and may impact Sydney's nightlife economy.